-During the 1970’s – 80’s, Rev. Johan du Preez, youth minister of the Dutch Reformed Church in South Africa, struggled with the question of what would be the most effective way to transform the South African community to become that which God desired of us as a nation.
+During the 1970’s – 80’s, Rev. Johan du Preez, youth minister of the Dutch Reformed Church in South Africa, struggled with the question of what would be the most effective way to transform the South African community to become that which God desired of it as a nation.
 Johan had a heart after God and a passion to bring the Gospel of the Lord Jesus Christ to the people of South Africa and Africa.

-The dream becomes reality:
+His dream becomes a reality:

 On the 1st of April 1989 this dream became reality when the then Child Evangelism Training Institute (CET) started in the town of Ermelo, on the Highveld of the Mpumalanga Province of South Africa.
 It was a humble beginning with only three staff members – Johan du Preez, Johan Snyman and Laetitia Bull.
 An old house served as offices and also living quarters for one of the staff members.